GTedZ/Binance-lib/README.md

   // FOR One-Way Mode \

   .futuresMarketBuy()   => OPENS position or increases your LONG position if no prior SHORT position is open.
-  .futuresMarketBuy()   => DECREASES your SHORT position <=> CLOSES it if quantity is same <=> CLOSES and opens a LONG position if quantity is higher than the SHORT position quantity
+  .futuresMarketBuy()   => DECREASES your SHORT position *OR* CLOSES it if quantity is same *OR* CLOSES and opens a LONG position if quantity is higher than the SHORT position quantity

   .futuresMarketSell()  => OPENS position or increases your SHORT position if no prior LONG position is open.
-  .futuresMarketSell()  => DECREASES your LONG position <=> CLOSES it if quantity is same <=> CLOSES and opens a SHORT position if quantity is higher than the LONG position quantity
+  .futuresMarketSell()  => DECREASES your LONG position *OR* CLOSES it if quantity is same *OR* CLOSES and opens a SHORT position if quantity is higher than the LONG position quantity

   // FOR One-Way Mode /